 Embiid held scoreless as Raptors beat 76ers 101-96

-TORONTO (AP) — Joel Embiid returned to Toronto and had another night he’d rather forget.

-Pascal Siakam scored 25 points, Fred VanVleet added 24 and the Raptors held Embiid scoreless for the first time in his career in a 101-96 victory over the Philadelphia 76ers on Monday night.
+TORONTO (AP) — Pascal Siakam scored 25 points, Fred VanVleet added 24 and the Toronto Raptors held Joel Embiid scoreless in a 101-96 victory over the Philadelphia 76ers on Monday night.

-“I can't have this type of production,” Embiid said.
-“I would have never thought I would be here talking about zero points in an NBA game, but it is what it is.
-Some nights you make shots, some nights you don't.
-Some nights you're hot, some nights you're cold.”

-Embiid, who was left tearful after that postseason defeat, didn’t do much Monday to erase those bad memories.
-Still, his teammates didn’t seem worried about their star center’s scoreless outing.

 Rondae Hollis-Jefferson had 16 points and 10 rebounds for the Raptors, who posted their 14th consecutive home victory over the 76ers.